 What about browser support?

 And that's it!
 I hope you found this useful.
-If you spot any issues, please do let me know by commenting below!
+If you spot any issues, please do let me know!